Evelyn Rousso

 “We don’t just talk about collaboration; we actually do it.”

-Evelyn studied art as an undergraduate and went to architecture school as an opportunity to think scientifically about the creative process.
-Her greatest satisfaction comes from seeing the physical build come together for the first time, and she is proud to have a body of work that positively impacts communities.
+Evelyn studied art history as an undergraduate and went to architecture school as an opportunity to think scientifically about the creative process.
+Her greatest satisfaction comes from seeing her design ideas built and implemented.
+She is proud to have a body of work that positively impacts communities.

-She says the biggest strength of MCG Explore Design is its culture of collaboration with team members, clients, engineers, and contractors, because it means ideas can come from all corners.
+She says the biggest strength of MCG Explore Design is our culture of collaboration with team members, clients, engineers, and contractors, because it means ideas can come from all corners.

-Active in the community, Evelyn is a longstanding board member of the Alaska Design Forum and a member and volunteer of the American Institute of Architects (AIA) Alaska Chapter.
-When not in the office, she enjoys spending time with her horse, Jenny.
+Active in the community, Evelyn currently serves on the Boards of the Anchorage Community Development Authority and the Anchorage Symphony Orchestra.
+She was a longstanding board member of the Alaska Design Forum and a member and volunteer of the American Institute of Architects (AIA) Alaska Chapter.
+When not in the office, she enjoys spending time with her horse, Carolyn.

 Evelyn’s Favorites